cpsamtec/virtuin/DOCUMENTATION.md

 consists of
 - collection.env
-  * Contains environment variables specific to the current station and project you are working on
+  * Contains environment variables specific to the current station and project
-  * For example you could store Docker or AWS credentials to be used by your tasks.
+  * For example, store Docker or AWS credentials to be used by your tasks.
   * The file must be exactly named collection.env
-- src directory for your code recommended for developement.
+- src directory for your code for developement.
   * This will contain subdirectories for various docker services each containing a Dockerfile
   * When released these will be pushed as docker images.